CHAPTER 4: FREE WILL

 Does human dignity demand the ability to make truly free choices?
 According to the determinist the question once again rests on an especially vague term, in this case, what we mean by "dignity" and what counts as a dignified life.
 Suppose that you jotted down all the actions that you made in a single day from the moment you awoke in the morning until you fell asleep at night.
 The list may contain upwards of 100,000 actions.
 The vast majority of your actions, though, would be the result of routines that you’ve mastered, and not the product of unique choice.
 We have morning routines, work routines, socializing routines, educational routines, meal routines, entertainment routines, and evening routines.
 Even the free will advocate would admit that much of our behavior throughout the day occurs when we are running on autopilot.
 Suppose, now, that you go an entire week running only on autopilot.
 During that time you work hard at your job, are loving to your family, and decent to other people, and all the while acting from sheer habit.
 Could I accuse you of being an undignified animal or robot?
 Certainly not.
 Your conduct during that time might even exemplify what we mean by human dignity.
 Suppose next that you went your entire life on autopilot, without making a single choice of the sort that free will advocates cherish.
 As a child you are imprinted with routines from your parents, and you carry those with you through life.
 Even when you add new routines, you do so while on autopilot by mechanically adapting routines that you already have.
 Throughout this time your behavior is as virtuous as can be.
 Could I accuse you of living a sub-human existence?
 Again, certainly not.
 The point is that there is enough merit in our autopilot existence to give us dignity, even if free will does not exist.

-A fifth argument for genuine free will stems from our ability to radically transform our lives in crisis situations.
+A fourth argument for genuine free will stems from our ability to radically transform our lives in crisis situations.
 Let’s grant, for the moment, that we are fundamentally creatures of habit.
 As William James says, the vast majority “of our activity is purely automatic and habitual, from our rising in the morning to our lying down each night.”
 For each experience we are presented with, we have an automatic and standard response.
 But, as mechanical as we are with our reactions, do not we all at least occasionally experience major events that defy our habitual programming and force us to break new ground?
 This is especially so with traumatic situations of suffering and conflict?
 In these cases, we feel helpless to the overwhelming forces outside of us, and in that state of despair we break free of our ordinary habits and explore new ways of looking at the world.
 Here’s an example.
 Joe was an avid outdoorsman and he lived for the weekends when he could go hunting, fishing, hiking, or camping.
 On one excursion he fell from a ten-foot elevated hunting platform, broke his back and became paralyzed from his waist down.
 His identity as an outdoorsman was instantly taken away from him, and for weeks all that he could think about was dying.
 But after a few months he made the conscious decision to accept his condition and try to move beyond it.
 He enrolled in college, acquired new skills and interests, and essentially redefined his identity.